alfusinigoj/windows-kube-samples/README.md

 In general the individual projects are meant to be small and only demonstrate the resolution to a single problem, but more complete demonstrations may be added later.

-In general these Dockerfiles should be buildable and runnable on Windows 10, but in order to deploy them to PKS they must be build on Server 2019.
+These Dockerfiles should be buildable and runnable on Windows 10, but in order to deploy them to PKS they must be build on Server 2019.

+Unless noted otherwise the strategy used in these samples is to have zero code change in the target projects.
+That may or may not be the most appropriate strategy in the field.
+Any samples that illustrate best practices requiring code/project modification will be notated accordingly.

 ## Projects